AEONCommunity/aeoncommunity.github.io/_includes/official_resources.md

-Athough AEOn is community driven, official resources are considered to be those maintained by AEOn's initial developer, smooth.
+Athough AEON is community driven, official resources are considered to be those maintained by Aeon's initial developer, Smooth.

 [Website](https://www.aeon.cash)